official-stockfish/Stockfish/README.md

     The name of the file of the NNUE evaluation parameters.
 Depending on the GUI the filename should include the full path to the folder/directory that contains the file.

+    If the value ends in a directory separator (/ or \), then the value is the directory where the default file is found.

   * #### Contempt
     A positive value for contempt favors middle game positions and avoids draws, effective for the classical evaluation only.